Get Started with Full-Text Search

-SQL Server databases are full-text enabled by default, but you must first create a full text catalog and create a full-text index on tables or indexed views yo want to search.
+SQL Server databases are full-text enabled by default.
+Before you can run full-text queries, however, you must create a full text catalog and create a full-text index on the tables or indexed views you want to search.

-There are two basic steps to configure table columns in a database for full-text search:
+There are two basic steps to set up full-text search: